A Father Warned His Sons About Sodom and They Called Him a Fool

 Before the fire came, there was a voice.
 There is always a voice before the fire.

-The destruction of Sodom is one of the most vivid catastrophes in all of Genesis.
-Fire and brimstone.
-A city swallowed.
-Lot's wife turned to salt for looking back.
-The account in the Torah is swift and merciless.
-But the Book of Jubilees, written in the second century BCE and preserved in Ethiopic manuscripts through the medieval period, gives us something the Torah does not.
-In a passage that reads like the last speech a father delivers before everything falls apart, a patriarch turns to his sons and begs them to hear what is coming.
+The destruction of Sodom is one of the most vivid catastrophes in Genesis: fire and brimstone, a city swallowed, Lot's wife turned to salt for looking back.
+The Torah's account is swift and merciless.
+But the Book of Jubilees, written in the second century BCE and preserved through centuries in Ethiopic manuscripts, gives us something the Torah does not - the speech a father delivered before everything fell apart, standing before his sons and naming exactly what was about to happen if they did not listen.

 ← All myths